Contents - Index - Previous - Next

 Employees can enter their labor via keypad entry or bar code scanning.
 Extra computers are located on the shop floor which the employees use as time clocks for clocking in and out of work order routing sequences.

-Labor transactions are stored in the data collection transactions file and are eventually batch posted to the work order files.
-This batch posting can be performed once a day or several times a day, depending on how timely your work order status information needs to be.
+Labor transactions are stored in the data collection transactions file and can be posted to the work order files real time or by a batch posting.
+The batch posting can be performed once a day or several times a day.

 Your labor shifts can be defined in SD-F Data Collection Defaults.
 Buffer periods can be defined so that employees can clock in before and after shifts begin, yet job costing only occurs when the shift starts and stops when the shift ends.
 Lunches and breaks can be defined so that job costing stops without requiring employees to clock out.